Hilleberg Anjan 2

 They measure in at 5.5" and you get 12 of them with the initial purchase of the Anjan.
 From my own experiences these stakes are fine for soft, non-rocky soil but I have found if you mix a bit of rock into the scenario the stakes can and will bend (as seen in the photo below):

-The ground was quite dry(think cement) in my backyard when I first received the Anjan.
+When I initially received the Anjan the ground was quite dry(think cement) in my backyard.
 Like a kid with a new toy I went out to set it up as soon as it arrived.
 Well, needless to say after I took the tent down I found myself spending some quality time with my good friend "Mr. Vise" straightening pegs.

 I much prefer the DAC V-stakes that came with my Soulo as stated in the cons section above.
 They are longer, stronger, and with the attached spectra line much easier to remove from the ground: